One is never too old – or too young – to take care of the heart.

 3. Exercise

-A lack of exercise will lead to fat accumulation, which can further lead to obesity.
-Studies indicate that walking 2-3 miles a day is optimal for good health and to maintain an active lifestyle.
+Exercise helps more than just burning calories.
+It activates the cells and genes that are beneficial to health in other ways.
+For example, yoga is another way to curb your anxiety and the effects of depression.
 Exercise helps more than just burning calories.
 It activates the cells and genes that are beneficial to health in other ways.
 For example, yoga is another way to curb your anxiety and the effects of depression.

 4. Control your Cholesterol Levels

 Raised levels of cholesterol can clog your veins, tubes and increase your chance of heart attack.
-Lifestyle changes and medications can reduce your cholesterol
+Lifestyle changes and medications can reduce your cholesterol.

 5. Avoid Smoking